Allergy Coupons & Discount Card – Guaranteed Prices from $2.00

 Allergy Side Effects

-Be aware that some products may interact with this medication.
-These include skin-applied antihistamines like diphenhydramine cream, ointment, or spray.
-It's important to inform your doctor or pharmacist if you are using other substances that may cause drowsiness.
-This includes opioid painkillers or cough suppressants such as codeine or hydrocodone, alcohol, marijuana, sleep or anxiety medications like alprazolam, lorazepam, or zolpidem, muscle relaxants such as carisoprodol or cyclobenzaprine, and other antihistamines like cetirizine or diphenhydramine.
+Some medications and products can interact with this drug and should be used cautiously.
+These include skin-applied antihistamines like diphenhydramine creams, ointments, or sprays.
+Inform your doctor or pharmacist if you are using other substances that can cause drowsiness.
+This includes opioid pain or cough medications (such as codeine or hydrocodone), alcohol, marijuana, sleep or anxiety medications (such as Alprazolam, Lorazepam, or Zolpidem), muscle relaxants (such as Carisoprodol or Cyclobenzaprine), and other antihistamines (such as Cetirizine or diphenhydramine).

-Always check the labels of all your medications, including those for allergies or cold symptoms, to see if they contain ingredients that may cause drowsiness.
+Be sure to check the labels of all over-the-counter medicines, including allergy or cough-and-cold products, as they might contain ingredients that induce drowsiness.
 Consult your pharmacist to ensure safe use of these products.

-Additionally, this medication could interfere with certain laboratory tests, like allergy skin tests, potentially resulting in false outcomes.
-Be sure to inform lab technicians and all your healthcare providers that you are using this medication.
+Do not use medications containing Dexchlorpheniramine while taking chlorpheniramine, as they are very similar.
+Additionally, this drug might affect the results of certain lab tests, such as allergy skin tests, by causing false readings.
+Therefore, inform lab personnel and all your healthcare providers that you are using this medication.